 Trying to answer the question “who are the best cosmetic surgeons” is impossible because the question applies to each individual surgeon and not entire groups of surgeons.
-On a group basis, competence can only be determined by training and education, and subsequent certification and not by marketing skill.
+On a group basis, competence can only be determined by training and education, and subsequent board certification and not by marketing skill.

 Dr. Howard has been a Top Facelift Plastic Surgeon for over 20 years.
 To learn more, please visit his web sites: